Mothica

 McKenzie Ashton Ellis (born March 12, 1995), known professionally as Mothica, is an American singer.
 She grew up in Oklahoma City and began producing music when she was 18 years old.
 Since 2015, she has produced a dozen albums and singles distributed across several online musical streaming platforms such as on Spotify, SoundCloud and Bandcamp.
 In June 2020, a TikTok video she posted that included her song "VICES" went viral, providing greater notability as a musician and singer.

 Early life

 Mothica was born McKenzie Ellis on March 12, 1995.
 She grew up in Oklahoma City.
 Having experienced depression and engaged in self-harm, she turned to online communities after finding that expressing her struggles in her hometown was taboo.

 Ellis has been a victim of assault and domestic abuse.
 On January 29, 2011, she attempted suicide.

-Although she wrote music as a child, Ellis didn't want to be a musician by profession.
+Although she wrote music as a child, Ellis did not want to be a musician by profession.
 She began producing music for public release when she was 18 years old.
 She attended Harding Fine Arts Academy before receiving a scholarship from Pratt Institute for visual web programming, leading her to move to Brooklyn in 2013.
 In her first year at Pratt Institute, a classmate introduced her to SoundCloud and lent her a MIDI keyboard.